 I wish I could say I am perfect at follow through, but I’m not.
 Sometimes even with the best of intentions, we don’t get to everything I say we will.
 But I try, everyday, to live what I believe.

 That means whenever I tell my kids we need to make something to share with whomever we’re visiting, we do it even if we’re running short on time.
-And recently, this has become our go-to recipe for sharing.
+And recently, this Double Dark Chocolate Chip Cookies recipe has become our go-to for sharing.
 Paige and I have made these cookies at least a half-dozen times, adjusting the recipe a little along the way.
 Originally, they were a little different — with white chocolate chips, and less salt and baking soda.
 But the tweaking has led to a soft, chocolatey cookie that’s rich and satisfying.

 A soft chocolate cookie, dotted with rich semisweet chocolate chips, is delightful … and always appreciated.
 These are lovely hot from the oven (let them cool a little before trying though — those chocolate chips get so hot!), but also great for days to come.